balabmp/gradle-spring-boot-starter/README.md

 Add a Web Service Endpoint
 --------------------------
 Our final step is to add a web service endpoint.
 The simplest way to do this is to just enhance our existing class to contain the Web Service functionality.
-In practice, you'd probably want to create separate classes to contain your services.
+In practice, you'd probably want to create a separate class to contain your controller.

 Enhance the existing file so it looks like this:

     package com.chikli.example;

     import org.springframework.boot.SpringApplication;
-    import org.springframework.boot.autoconfigure.EnableAutoConfiguration;
+    import org.springframework.boot.autoconfigure.SpringBootApplication;
     import org.springframework.web.bind.annotation.RequestMapping;
     import org.springframework.web.bind.annotation.RestController;

-    @EnableAutoConfiguration
+    @SpringBootApplication
     @RestController
     public class SpringBootApplicationExample {